chtsai0105/dbcanlight/README.md

 # dbcanlight

-A lightweight rewrite of [run_dbcan] for better multithread performance.
+A lightweight rewrite of [run_dbcan] for better multithreading performance.
 The previous version of run_dbcan uses hmmscan, which is reported to be way slow compared to hmmsearch although they're doing the same compute.
 It is highly recommended to [use hmmsearch for searching a large sequence database against a profile database][hmmscan_vs_hmmsearch] and in the latest update [run_dbcan] finally switch to use hmmsearch.

-To further improve the performance and the code readability, [pyhmmer], a Cython bindings to HMMER3, was used instead of the cli
+To further improve the performance and the code readability, [pyhmmer], a Cython bindings to HMMER3, was used to instead the cli version of HMMER3 for hmmsearch processes.

-HMMER3 suite to run hmmsearch.
-My implementation also address another issue possessed in the original [run_dbcan] - under-performance and cpu over-spawning issue when the input contains over million of sequences. dbcanlight can run faster and with much lower memory consumption than the original implementation.
+My implementation also address another issue in the original [run_dbcan] that the input contains over million of sequences need to be split beforehand.
+In dbcanlight, inputs are able to be processed in batch so no need for manual file splitting.

 The main program `dbcanlight` comprises 3 modules - `build`, `search` and `conclude`.
-The build module help to download the required databases from dbcan website.
-(Not implemented yet!)
-The search module searches against protein HMM, substrate HMM or diamond databases and reports the hits separately.
-The conclude module gathers all the results made by each module and reports a brief overview.
+The build module help to download the required databases from dbcan website; the search module searches against protein HMM, substrate HMM or diamond databases and reports the hits separately; and the conclude module gathers all the results made by each module and provides a brief overview.

 In addition to the main program, another 2 programs are also included to help parse the hmmsearch outputs if users have done their own searches by cli HMMER3 suite.
 The `dbcanlight-hmmparse` is a rewrite of `hmmscan_parser.py` in `run_dbcan` which can be used to filter the overlapped hits and convert a domtblout format file output from hmmer3 suite into a dbcan-10-column format.
 The `dbcanlight-subparser` takes the dbcan-formatted substrate output and map against the [substrate conversion table][dbcansub].

-Here
-I slightly re-organize the output - the original [run_dbcan] output the same substrate several times for a gene that hits multiple profiles with the same substrate; in dbcanlight we only report it once.
+The output of dbcanlight is resemble to the original [run_dbcan] with slight cleanup.
+The original [run_dbcan] output the same substrate several times for a gene that hits multiple profiles with the same substrate; in dbcanlight we only report it once.

-The output of dbcanlight is fully compatible with the original [run_dbcan].
-However, dbcanlight only re-implemented the core features of [run_dbcan], that is searching for CAZyme and substrate matches by hmmer/diamond/dbcansub.
-Submodules like signalP, CGCFinder, etc. are not included.
+Dbcanlight only re-implemented the core features of [run_dbcan], that is searching for CAZyme and substrate matches by hmmer/diamond/dbcansub.
+Submodules like signalP, CGCFinder, etc. are not implemented.
 If you tend to use these features, please use the original version of [run_dbcan].

 ## Usage